-- Support is available to discuss and explain paperwork. - Termly progress meetings are held with parents to discuss their child's learning needs. - Parents and carers are supported in attending, and are actively involved in all TAC meetings and reviews. - Parents' and carers' views are an integral part of TAC and SEN review meetings. - All documentation is presented in a format and language that is accessible to individual parents. - Options are signposted and parents supported to access additional support, if specialist advice and support is needed, either at home or at school. - Home school communication books are provided for children when this is helpful. - Professional Advocacy for Parents if required through the parents for parent SENDIASS service.
+- Support is available to discuss and explain paperwork. - Parents and carers are supported in attending, and are actively involved in all TAC meetings and reviews. - Parents' and carers' views are an integral part of TAC and SEN review meetings. - All documentation is presented in a format and language that is accessible to individual parents. - Options are signposted and parents supported to access additional support, if specialist advice and support is needed, either at home or at school. - Home school communication books are provided for children when this is helpful. - Professional Advocacy for Parents if required through the parents for parent SENDIASS service.